What is SIP in a mutual fund?

 If the fund has a poor performance for even less than a year, it could be subject to market swings, but if the commission has been poor for much more than eighteen months, explore different investments.

-Nevertheless, this is not the only criterion to consider when evaluating a fund’s performance; you need also consider the mix of firms in which the fund has invested and their potential profitability.
+Nevertheless, this is not the only criterion to consider when evaluating a fund’s performance; you need also to consider the mix of firms in which the fund has invested and their potential profitability.

 Another effective method is to compare the performance of your mutual fund to that of identical mutual fund schemes.